-The Digital Europe programme will fund projects dedicated to bringing together digital technologies, citizens, businesses and public administrations.
-What is already known about this programme?
+The Digital Europe Program will fund projects dedicated to bridging the gap between digital technologies, citizens, businesses, and public administrations.
+What is known about this program?

-This is how the European Commission presents the impact of its latest initiative - the Digital Europe Programme.
-The new programme aims at the acceleration and digital transformation of industry and public administration, for the benefit of citizens, companies and the state.
-For this reason, this initiative is framed within the EU funding framework 2021-2027, working in conjunction with programmes such as Horizon Europe or the Connecting Europe Facility.
+This is how the European Commission presents the impact of its latest initiative – the Digital Europe Program.
+The new program aims to accelerate and digitally transform industry and public administration, for the benefit of citizens, companies and the state.
+For this reason, this initiative is part of the 2021-2027 community funding framework, working in conjunction with programs such as Horizon Europe or the Connecting Europe Facility.

-On May 11, the regulation establishing the financial framework for the programme was published in the Official Journal of the European Union, highlighting as general objectives and the promotion of "better exploitation of the industrial potential of policies of innovation, research and technological development".
+On May 11th, it was published in the Official Journal of the European Union the regulation which establishes the financial framework for the program, highlighting as general objectives and the promotion of “better exploitation of the industrial potential of innovation, research and technological development policies”.

 Five interconnected areas

-At a time when the Covid-19 pandemic has reinforced the importance of technology, the European Commission emphasises the relevance of Europe not being dependent on "systems or solutions imported from other regions of the world".
-In this sense, this digital programme will fund digital transformation proposals under five different areas:
+At a time when the Covid-19 pandemic has reinforced the importance of technology, the European Commission highlights the relevance of Europe not being dependent on “systems or solutions imported from other regions of the world”.
+In this sense, this digital program will finance digital transformation proposals framed in five different areas:

 • supercomputing